 Separating both also ensures that deliverability rate issues on marketing emails do not get passed on towards transactional emails and vice-versa.

-Imagine if ticket people got their transactional ticket confirmation emails into the spam folder, because an ISPs filtering system identified the sender as a spammer through their marketing emails.
+Imagine if marketers had their transactional ticket confirmation emails go to the spam folder because an ISP’s filtering system identified the sender as a spammer through their marketing emails.
 This could get email marketers and their companies in a whole lot of trouble.

 Email engagement is comprised of data on how engaged your users are with your email campaigns.
 These include: